laracasts/blog/start-testing-your-code-in-less-than-5-minutes-with-laravel.md

 …
 ```

+## Don't try to think about all cases; be pragmatic.

+My strategy when writing tests has been the same for years:
+1. Write for all the happy paths.
+An example of happy path would be "the contact email can be sent."
+2. Write for the obvious unhappy paths like "the contact email requires a name."
+3. Don't put too much effort into writing tests if your app don't have users.
+It's extremely difficult to anticipate what could go wrong and your time and energy could be invest elsewhere.
+Write tests for the bugs your users will actually encounter.
+Because let's face it, no software is flawless.

 ## The case of untested existing projects

 Existing and successful projects are usually big, and I stumbled upon many of them during my freelance career.
 Usually, things are so bad that even a basic test that checks for the 200 HTTP code may not work.
 But you can try anyway!
 Baby steps and sustained efforts can change things for the better.